Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 From all these indignities, such as the very beasts of the field would not endure, you can deliver yourself if you try, not by taking action, but merely by willing to be free.
 Resolve to serve no more, and you are at once freed.
 I do not ask that you place your hands upon the tyrant to topple him over, but merely that you support him no longer; then you will behold him, like a great colossus whose pedestal has been pulled away, fall of his own weight and break into pieces.

 The concept of “law” is so deadly because it’s traditionally served as the preeminent, sacrosanct political rationalization to treat human beings as fodder for sundry desires and demands of people versed in using power-over strategies.
-Autonomy, choice, equality, fairness, justice, and respect aren’t honored by vague and oftentime spurious notions of the “common good,” “general welfare,” and “public interest.”
-The political goal of instituting a “law and order” society essentially means ruling over others, which results in disorder and chaos by violating rights and sacrificing needs.
-No wonder politics remains so out of touch with the people, as it serves both status-hungry politicians and “special interests.”
+Autonomy, choice, equality, fairness, justice, and respect are sacrificed with vague and typically spurious notions of the “common good,” “general welfare,” and “public interest.”
+Instituting a “law-and-order” society essentially means ruling over others, which results in disorder and chaos by violating rights and sacrificing needs—not exactly an ideal political goal.

 As stated, the perennial problem for humans entails supporting and complying with the demands of domination-oriented, organizational hierarchies called governments.
 To everyone’s massive misfortune, including of course those comprising government, this organization has persisted since the advent of civilization.
 Yet, as we’ve explored, due to the enduring nature of unexamined developmental trauma, government’s inherently immense seen and unseen costs are either denied or overlooked by nearly everyone.

-Many believe that the purported provision of security by governments justifies its extremely tragic tactics, i.e., coercion, extortion, threats, and punishments, in order for humans to interact “safely” (disregarding the irony).
-This end-justifies-the-means thinking only makes full sense when we consider how most adults were parented as children.
+Nearly all of us were taught to believe that the purported provision of security by governments justifies extremely tragic tactics, i.e., coercion, extortion, threats, punishments, and of course military slaughter.
+All this, supposedly for humans to interact “safely” (disregarding the irony).
+Such end-justifies-the-means thinking only makes full sense when we consider how most adults were parented as children.
 Authoritarian constraints placed on children supposedly enable them to interact without harming each other.
 Since many family systems lend credence to a Lord-Of-The-Flies scenario, children “must be disciplined properly.”
-Unsurprisingly, the British culture, in which the children in William Golding’s 1954 novel were reared, had themes of authoritarianism and obedience.
-These themes don’t foster a psychologically integrated society of persons filled with self-confidence and self-respect (thus having confidence in and respect for others).
+Unsurprisingly, the British culture in which the children in William Golding’s 1954 novel had been immersed also had major themes of authoritarianism and obedience.
+These themes don’t foster a psychologically integrated society of individuals filled with self-confidence and self-respect (thus having confidence in and respect for others).

 Human trust is always crushed by aggression, which (coupled with fraud) is how rights are violated.
 Governmental systems simply institutionalize and normalize this process for everyone to expect and experience, even promote and perpetuate.

-So, here we are in the 21st century, with immediate access to vast, virtually endless amounts of information and entertainment—yet only a tiny aspect of which can disrupt power-over tactics interpersonally and politically.
-Both education and integration need to happen in order to see and reject the essentially coercive nature of taxation, regulation, jails and prisons, and the legalized monopolies of police, courts, and money.
-These things continue mainly because people learned similarly tragic, self-sacrificial strategies during their development in families, schools, and religions.
-In the present political context, “law” remains the religion of the state, which we’ve all been advised and trained to worship, or have hell to pay.
+So, here we are in the 21st century with immediate access to vast, virtually endless amounts of information, news, and entertainment—yet only a tiny aspect of it can disrupt power-over tactics both interpersonally and politically.
+Education and integration need to happen in order to see and reject the essentially coercive nature of taxation, regulation, jails and prisons, and the legalized monopolies of police, courts, and money—in favor of freedom and responsibility, respect and restorative justice.
+Tragic and costly systems continue mainly because of learned, self-sacrificial strategies during development in families, schools, and religions.
+“Law” remains an inextricable part of the religion of statism, after all, which it advises us to worship, or have hell to pay.

-The system of schooling sacrifices people’s intrinsic motivation in favor of extrinsic motivators, various carrots and sticks attempting to get people to do things.
-Extrinsic motivators replace the process of respecting people’s needs, so they don’t honor responsibility and integrity.
+The schooling system sacrifices people’s intrinsic motivation in favor of extrinsic motivation, which takes the form of various carrots and sticks that attempt to get people to do things.
+Extrinsic motivators take the place of respecting people’s needs, so they don’t honor self-responsibility and integrity.

-To discover, advocate, and practice win/win, life-enriching strategies is to finally ensure peace in the political realm.
-This is the next stage in our cultural evolution, the second tier of integrated, Teal functioning, unless we self-destruct as a species.
+To discover, advocate, and practice win/win, life-enriching strategies in society is to finally foster peace in the political realm.
+This is the next stage in our cultural evolution, the second tier, integrated functioning of Teal, lest we self-destruct as a species.

+People’s past mental wounds need to be acknowledged and a whole lot of healing needs to happen, despite it being both difficult and scary sometimes.
 Fortunately, we can decide to think differently and extend compassionate understanding to human interaction beyond our immediate relationships.
-In contrast to the nonsensical and seemingly never-ending spectacle of party politics, we can engage in voluntary trade of ideas, goods, and services, based on principles of freedom, mutual enrichment, and harmony.
+In contrast to the nonsensical and seemingly never-ending spectacle of party politics, we can engage in voluntary trade of ideas, goods, and services, based on principles of freedom, mutual enrichment, and interpersonal harmony.

 Expounding on Contentions and Realizations